5 Star Rating

 Often called “super termites,” Formosan termites are the most aggressive species that have been discovered.
 They are also localized to the southern United States, thriving in warm and humid environments.
 Formosan swarmers are also often confused with flying ants, giving them more time to wreak havoc undetected.

+No matter what time of year termites are swarming, the SafeSpray team is here to help.
 As a locally owned company, we’re proud to provide termite control in the following areas: